Luxury Bag Seller Photo Red Flags: Hardware, Stitching, Edge Paint, Corners, and Missing Views

 Hi, could you send a few clearer photos before I decide? - Both side profiles - Base and all four corners - Hardware in natural light, without heavy glare - Strap or handle edges and attachment points - Interior and opening - Worn-scale or hand-held photo I want to check visible quality details and missing angles.

-What is the biggest red flag in seller bag photos?
+What is the biggest red flag in luxury bag seller photos?

 Related photo checklists